jashot/jashot/README.md

 //

-🌱 Away from all of that, I enjoy reading, journalling & practising self-care
+🌱 Away from all of that, I enjoy journalling, reading, watching sports & practising self-care